CTBI Bear Put Spread Strategy

 What is a bear put spread on CTBI?

 A bear put spread on CTBI is the bear put spread strategy applied to CTBI (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With CTBI stock trading near $64.12, the strikes shown on this page are snapped to the nearest listed CTBI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CTBI stock at $79.03 on the most recent close, the strikes shown on this page are snapped to the nearest listed CTBI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CTBI bear put spread max profit and max loss calculated?